danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Generic-Inbound-Event-Handler/README.md

 1. **Deployment Fails**: Ensure the parent `Inbound-Email-Store` stack is deployed first
 2. **Permission Errors**: Verify your AWS profile has sufficient IAM permissions
 3. **Parameter Errors**: Check that `../global.properties` contains all required values
+4. **SNS Not Receiving Messages**: Verify the SNS topic ARN matches the parent stack

-### Logs
+### Log Locations

-View logs in CloudWatch under the log group: `/aws/lambda/GENERIC-INBOUND-EMAIL-EVENT-HANDLER`
+- **Lambda Function**: CloudWatch Logs → `/aws/lambda/GENERIC-INBOUND-EMAIL-EVENT-HANDLER`

 ## Support

+For issues or questions:
+1. Check CloudWatch logs for error details
+2. Review this documentation
-For issues or questions, refer to the main project documentation or create an issue in the project repository.
+3. Create an issue in the project repository